-Coalition building, collaboration, and coordination are central components of Safe From the Start.
+Coalition building, collaboration, and coordination are central components of SFS.
 Sites are expected to demonstrate and continue coordination and collaboration among state and local agencies, as well as local community-based service providers.
-Renewal sites may continue a SFS Coalition whose purpose is exclusively focused on SFS or they may join with another coalition, as long as the coalition can help inform the work of the program, focuses on childhood exposure to violence, and has membership from primary and secondary partners as outlined below.
+Renewal sites may continue a SFS Coalition whose purpose is exclusively focused on SFS or join another coalition, as long as the coalition can help inform the work of the program, focuses on childhood exposure to violence, and has membership from primary and secondary partners required of the model.
 To ensure that a comprehensive service delivery system is provided, key partnerships must be established and expanded.

-Primary partners represent key points of entry for prevention and intervention and must be included in the coalition (to the extent available in your community).
+Primary partners represent key points of entry for prevention and intervention and must be included in the coalition (to the extent available in the community).
 Secondary partners are recommended and can provide support resources as needed.
-Primary Partners: